diagrid-labs/santa-claus-workflow/README.md

     dotnet build
     ```

-2. Use the Dapr CLI to run the web app:
+2. Use the Dapr CLI to run the web app with the workflows (ensure that Docker is running):

     ```bash
     dapr run -f .